 There are many different file formats to choose from when saving images, but don’t let this confuse you.
 The JPEG (or JPG) and PNG file formats are best for images that are used online because they strike the right balance between file size and quality.

-Many images have a generic, cryptic name by default like IMG_3629.jpg.
+Many images have a generic, cryptic name like IMG_3629.jpg by default.
 Change it to something simple, yet descriptive.
 And, if it makes sense, include your target keyword.

 Here’s an example of a good filename:

 You might notice that I used all lowercase letters.
 This is to avoid any challenges with case-sensitivity.
 You’ll also notice that I used hyphens between each of the words.